Iskander Mirza: Political career in Pakistan

-Defence Secretary (1947–50)
+Defence Secretary (1947–54)

-As the partition of India took place, Colonel Mirza played a substantial role in a committee that was responsible for dividing British India's Army, Navy, and Air Force into the future militaries of India and Pakistan.

 He was appointed as the first Defence Secretary in the Liaquat administration by the Prime Minister Liaquat Ali Khan, who relied on running the government on the British viceregal model with the close coordination of the civilian bureaucracy, the police, and the military.
 As Defence Secretary, he oversaw the military efforts in the first war with India in 1947, as well as witnessing the failed secession in Balochistan by Khan of Kalat.

-In 1950, Mirza was promoted to two-star rank, having skipped the one-star promotion as Brigadier, and upgraded his rank to Major-General in the Pakistan Army by the promotion papers approved by Prime Minister Ali Khan.
-He was appointed as Colonel Commandant of the Military Police while serving as the Defence secretary in the Liaquat administration.
+In 1950, Mirza was promoted to two-star rank, having skipped the one-star promotion as brigadier, and upgraded his rank to major-general in the Pakistan Army by the promotion papers approved by Prime Minister Ali Khan.
+He was appointed as colonel commandant of the Military Police while serving as the Defence secretary in the Liaquat administration.
 In 1951, Prime minister Ali Khan appointed him as the director of the Department of Kashmir and Afghanistan Affairs (DKA).

-His tenure as defense secretary also saw the deployment of Military Police in East Pakistan (now Bangladesh) as a result of the Bengali Language Movement, during which the East Pakistan Rifles fatally shot four student activists.
-Within a short span of time, the Military Police had the control of the state and its commanding officer submitted the report of their course of action to Major General Iskander Mirza in 1954.
+His tenure as defense secretary also saw the deployment of Military Police in East Pakistan (now Bangladesh) as a result of the Bengali language movement, during which the East Pakistan Rifles fatally shot four student activists.
+Within a short span of time, the Military Police had control of the state and its commanding officer submitted the report of their course of action to Major General Iskander Mirza in 1954.